produnis/pic2fediverse/README.md

 `pic2mastodon.py` - posts pictures from a given directory to a given Mastodon-Account.
 It posts one picture per round.
 It requires `Mastodon.py` (https://github.com/halcy/Mastodon.py).
 It uses a bot access key for login and post.
 You can use e.g. https://takahashim.github.io/mastodon-access-token/ to generate your access key.

 ## Matrix
-`pic2matrix.py` - posts pictures from a given directory witch a given Matrix-User to a given Matrix-Room.
+`pic2matrix.py` - posts pictures from a given directory with a given Matrix-User to a given Matrix-Room.
 It posts one picture per round.
 The Matrix-User needs to enter the room before posting with this script.

 ## General